serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     websocket: true # Optional configuration which specifies if Websockets logs are used
     frameworkLambda: true # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework

+vpc: true # Optional automatically setup a VPC and deploy the Lambda functions into it (useful when using other AWS services which require a VPC)

 package: # Optional deployment packaging configuration
   include: # Specify the directories and files which should be included in the deployment package
     - src/**